 The church is a part of God’s eternal purpose and that the church is the Kingdom and Nation of Christ on earth (Mark 9:1; John 18:36; Eph 3:10–11; Col 1:13; Heb 12:28; 1 Pet 2:9).
 Christians are living during the millennial reign of the saints with Christ or possibly just after the millennial reign as Christians await Jesus’s second coming (Rev 20).
 When Christ comes, He will come with saints of whom God bodily raises the dead (1 Cor 15:35–58; 1 Thess 4:13–5:11).
 God will destroy the world by fire and that there will be a new heaven and new earth where righteousness dwells (2 Thess 1:7–9; 2 Pet 3:7–13; Rev 21:1).

 Afterlife according to Christ:

 According to Jesus, there are only two destinations after death of paradise or torment (Luke 16:19–31; 23:43).
 When a Christian dies, that believers goes to live with Christ (2 Cor 5:8; Phil 1:23).
-When Christ comes back, Jesus declared that the good will go to a resurrection of life and the evil to a resurrection of judgment (John 5:28–29).
+When Christ comes back, Jesus declared that the just will go to a resurrection of life and the unjust to a resurrection of judgment (John 5:28–29).
 Jesus also revealed that the righteous will go into eternal life and the wicked to eternal punishment (Matt 25:46; cf. Dan 12:2).
 God is not far from anyone and all can find Him (Acts 17:26–27; Rom 1:20–21).
-We also see that those who do not know God and do not obey the Gospel store up wrath and separate themselves from God and these will go to Gehenna fire (Isa 50:11; Rom 2:1–11; 2 Thess 1:7–9; Jude 1:7; Rev 14:11).
+Those who do not know God and do not obey the Gospel store up wrath and separate themselves from God and these will go to Gehenna fire (Isa 50:11; Rom 2:1–11; 2 Thess 1:7–9; Jude 1:7; Rev 14:11).